Tanda, Gujrat: Geography

 Tanda is located at 32.702°N 74.368°E. Tanda is the name of a small locality, which is a well-known small city of Gujrat.
 A village located 5 km near Tanda named Barila Sharif.
 That village is famous for saint and graves; there was a famous grave of Qanbeet that is 70 yards long.
 All over the Punjab people visited that place.

 Climate

 The city has moderate climate.
 During the peak of summer, the daytime temperature shoots up to 45 °C, but the hot spells are relatively short due to the proximity of the Azad Kashmir Mountains.
 During the winter, the minimum temperature may fall below 2 °C. The average rainfall is 67 cm.

 Demography

 Most people in the town speak Punjabi.
-Urdu and English is also spoken by the educated elite.
+Urdu and English are also spoken.